cloudevents/spec/cloudevents/extensions/zero-trust-preproposal.md

 * UNSUBACK

-Note that the `PUBLISH` packet type may include a variable header ***only if*** the quality of service (QoS) is greater than zero.
+Note that the `PUBLISH` packet type MAY include a variable header ***only if*** the quality of service (QoS) is greater than zero.
 QoS is the level of guarantee that a message has been sent and received with QoS of zero makes no guarantees on whether the receiver has received the message.
 PUBLISH

 ### NATS

-Out of all protocols, NATS limits its header encoding to ASCII text, which should not be an issue for zero trust, but wanted to call it out.
+Out of all protocols, NATS limits its header encoding to ASCII text, which SHOULD NOT be an issue for zero trust, but wanted to call it out.
 Another key concept in NATS is that messages are asynchronous.

 ```
 Subject: user.login